Bidriware

-Bidriware is a metal handicraft from the city of Bidar in southern India.
+Bidriware is a metal handicraft from the city of Bidar in Karnataka, India.
 It was developed in the 14th century C.E. during the rule of the Bahmani Sultans.
 The term "bidriware" originates from the township of Bidar, which is still the chief center of production.
 The metal used is white brass that is blackened and inlaid with silver.
-This native art form has obtained Geographical Indications (GI) registry.
+As a native art form, Bidriware obtained a Geographical Indications (GI) registry on 3 January 2006.

 Origins

-The origin of bidriware is usually attributed to the Bahamani sultans who ruled Bidar in the 14th–15th centuries.
+The origin of Bidriware is usually attributed to the Bahamani sultans who ruled Bidar in the 14th–15th centuries.
 Bidriware techniques and style are influenced by Persian art.
-It was first brought to India by noted Sufi Khwaja Moinuddin Hasan Chisti in the form of utensils.
 The art form developed in the kingdom that was a mix of Turkish, Persian and Arabic influences which were intermingled with the local styles and thus a unique style of its own was born.
 Abdullah bin Kaiser, a craftsman from Iran was invited by the Sultan Ahmed Shah Bahmani to work on decorating the royal palaces and courts.
 According to some accounts, Kaiser worked with local craftsmen and the partnership resulted in bidriware under the rule of Ahmed Shah and his son Second Alauddin Bahmani.
 Along with local artisans, the art spread far and wide and was handed over to generations as time passed.

 Bidri artisans

 Bidri art researcher Rehaman Patel shares that the awardees also had shown their skills by exhibiting varieties of Bidri art in foreign countries.

 There are craftsmen in this art practice who took this practice to national and international recognition.
 According to the census of India in 1961, Syed Tassaduq Hussain, a first National awardee in 1969, was the head of the Gulistan Cooperative Society in Bidar.
 The other notable national awardees are Abdul Hakeem, Mohammed Najeeb Khan, Shah Majeed Quadri, Mohammed Moizuddin, Mohammed Abdul Rauf and Mohammed Saleemuddin.

-Shah Rasheed Ahmed Quadri is a recipient of several awards including a National award which he received in 1988, Karnataka state award in 1984, Rajyostava award in 2006, Great Indian Achievement award in 2004, and District Rajyotsava award in 1996.
+Shah Rasheed Ahmed Quadari is a recipient of several awards including a National award which he received in 1988, Karnataka state award in 1984, Rajyostava award in 2006, Great Indian Achievement award in 2004, and District Rajyotsava award in 1996.
 The Government of India awarded him with Shilp Guru award in 2015.

+Shah Rasheed Ahmed Quadari, a 67-year-old Bidri craftsman was awarded Padma Shri Award in March 2023 by President Droupadi Murmu.